List of Fablehaven characters: Minor characters

-Scott Michael Sorenson and Maria Kate Sorenson are Kendra and Seth's parents.
+Scott Michael Sorenson and Marla Kate Sorenson are Kendra and Seth's parents.
 They have only minor roles in this book, as they are oblivious to the magical world their children have been thrust into.

 Book 2 - Fablehaven: Rise of the Evening Star

 The Society of the Evening Star, an arcane organization, is bent on freeing all captive magical creatures, even the dark ones.
 Also introduced are The Knights of the Dawn, a secret organization set to combat the evil efforts of the Society of the Evening Star.